 Questions for Empiricists

-Specific ideas, then, may pose problems for empiricists.
+Specific ideas, then, may pose hard problems for empiricists.
 One such is the idea of the self: which sort of impression could ever teach us such an idea?
-For Descartes, indeed, the self is an innate idea, one that is found within a person independently of any specific experience: rather, the very possibility of having an impression depends on a subject’s possessing an idea of the self; analogously, Kant centered his philosophy on the idea of the self, an idea a priori according to the terminology he introduced.
+For Descartes, indeed, the self is an innate idea, one that is found within a person independently of any specific experience: rather, the very possibility of having an impression depends on a subject’s possessing an idea of the self; analogously, Kant centered his philosophy on the idea of the self, which is a priori according to the terminology he introduced.
 So, what is the empiricist account of the self?

 Probably the most fascinating and effective reply comes, once again, from Hume.
 Here is what he wrote about the self in the Treatise (Book I, Section IV, Ch. vi):